Culinary School Pros and Cons: How to Decide If It’s For You

 You can certainly have a career in food or a professional kitchen without a culinary school education.
 But your chances of success can be much higher with a formal culinary school degree.

-Hiring managers generally want staff members that need the least amount of time, energy, and financial resources for training on the job.
+Hiring managers generally want staff members who need the least amount of time, energy, and financial resources for training on the job.
 By bringing an established skillset from culinary school – and indicating that you have the wherewithal to work hard and earn a degree – you can be a more desirable job candidate.

 “As an owner of a catering company, there are a lot of positions to be filled from customer intake, quotes, event planning, meal planning, purchasing, meal prep, serving, set up, and break down.
 Hiring students and graduates with education and certification in culinary arts makes it easier to train staff and adds value to the quality of work received.”*